 For Solo for Two, all I knew is that I wanted some kind of robot.
 Nowadays, we spend so much time on our phones, that I see them as an extension of ourselves.
 I wanted to capture that thought by linking dance with robotics and exploring artificial intelligence and the challenges of technology.
 As a third performer, a robot joins the two dancers on stage, holding all our memories, reflecting and mirroring the two dancers.

-Solo for Two is co-commissioned by Southbank Centre and Horniman Museum & Gardens, and supported by Arts Council England, University of Bath, Bath Spa University, Swindon Dance and South East Dance.
+Solo for Two was co-commissioned by Southbank Centre and Horniman Museum & Gardens, and supported by Arts Council England, University of Bath, Bath Spa University, Swindon Dance and South East Dance.
 Its London premiere took place in our newly refurbished Purcell Room on 23 & 24 May, 2018.

 The show must go on(line)

 Sadly, for everyone’s safety, our venues are currently closed.
 But you can still get your Southbank Centre fix online.
 We will continue to share inspiring and thought-provoking arts stories through our website and social channels.